bantolov/RhetosWorkshop/Day1/day1.md

      This task is focused on the snippet of C# code that is visible in the screenshot, and the way that Entity Framework (or LINQ2SQL) would interpret the LINQ queries when generating the SQL queries.
-3. (optional) Advanced: Explain why the last commented line in the example above causes a compiler error.
+3. Advanced: Explain why the last commented line in the example above causes a compiler error.